EU targets Iranian judges, media bosses with sanctions

 One of the reports listed the case of blogger Sattar Beheshti, who was arrested last October after receiving death threats and died some days later in prison.
 Iranian authorities have arrested seven people suspected of involvement in his death and a judiciary official said a forensic examination had found bruises on the blogger’s body.

-In response to the case, the European Union targeted the head of the Iranian government’s organization in charge of online censorship and fighting cyber crime, Abdolsamad Khoramabadi.
+In response to the case, the European Union targeted the head of the Iranian government’s organisation in charge of online censorship and fighting cyber crime, Abdolsamad Khoramabadi.

 “He and his commission actively contributed to the death in detention of blogger Sattar Beheshti,” the European Union said.
 “Thus the commission he is heading is directly responsible for systemic violations of human rights.”